symphonycms/symphonycms/README.markdown

 2. Upload `/symphony`, `index.php` & `update.php`, replacing what is already on your server.

+3. _Optional_ If you require the dynamic image manipulation features, removed as of this release, be sure up upload `extensions/jit\_image\_manipulation`.

-3. Put the backed up `.htaccess` file into the new /symphony folder
+4. Put the backed up `.htaccess` file into the new `/symphony` folder

-4. Go to `http://yoursite.com/update.php` to complete the update process.
+5. Go to `http://yoursite.com/update.php` to complete the update process.

-5. Dance like it's 1999!
+6. Dance like it's 1999!

 ### INSTALLING FROM GIT